jacksalici/smart-bus-stop/README.md

 # 🚏 IoT-powered smart bus stop

-**To improve the mobility of citizens in a city, enabling fast, easy and safe travel, and at the same time, lower management costs for the administrators.**
+**To improve the mobility of citizens in a city, enabling faster, easier and safer travel, and at the same time, lower management costs for the administrators.**

 ## 📝 Abstract